cooperative-education

 How does Cooperative Education help students meet diploma requirements?

-- Co-operative Education credits may be used to meet up to two of the 18 compulsory credit requirements for the Ontario Secondary School Diploma (OSSD).
+- For students who entered grade 9 in 2023 or earlier, Cooperative Education credits may be used to meet up to two of the 18 compulsory credit requirements for the Ontario Secondary School Diploma (OSSD).

-- Co-operative education credits are a required component of other specialized programs, such as school-to-work and school-to-apprenticeship, Ontario Youth Apprenticeship Program (OYAP).
+- Cooperative Education credits are a required component of other specialized programs, such as the Ontario Youth Apprenticeship Program (OYAP).

-How does a student apply to the Co-op Program?
+How does a student apply to the Cooperative Education Program?